MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/4-tests.md

 **Sanity**: The [sanity test set](https://github.com/microsoft/DataConnectors/tree/master/testframework/tests/TestSuites/Sanity) validates that the tests are able to connect to the data source and the test tables with correct schema exist in the datasource.
 There are also tests that validate the rowcount and data of NYCTaxiGreen and TaxiZoneLookup tables in the datasource.

 **Standard**: The [standard set](https://github.com/microsoft/DataConnectors/tree/master/testframework/tests/TestSuites/Standard) contains various tests needed to validate the connector.
-There are tests to test the datatypes, and functions/operators for Math, Date, Time, Text etc. There are also tests to validate joins between the two tables as well.
+There are tests to validate the datatypes, and functions/operators for Math, Date, Time, Text etc. There are also tests to validate joins between the two tables as well.

 ## Conclusion